Prepare for Launch

 • What’s the main point of this passage?

 • Is there anything else here you find helpful or interesting?
-Anything you’ve never noticed before — or have always loved about this example?
+Anything you’ve never noticed before — or have always loved about these words?

 ACT II